-Witch's House: Formally known as the Spadina House, make sure you see this home next time you're in Beverly Hills.
-It looks like it came straight out of a storybook-like Hansel and Gretel or Snow White.
+Witch's House: Formally known as the Spadina House, this privately owned home in Beverly Hills looks like it came straight out of a storybook, like Hansel and Gretel or Snow White.

 Union Station: Located in Downtown, this train station fuses a few of the predominant architectural influences of the areas, including Mission Revival and Art Deco, anchoring in a strong sense of place.
 The dramatically high ceilings along with the repetition of the arches make it feel like you're stepping inside a kaleidoscopic time machine.

-Time Travel Mart: There's one location in Echo Park and another in Mar Vista, this "convenience store for time travelers" is known for its vast selection of quirky knick-knacks, with each purchase benefiting the 826LA, a non-profit organization that provides creative-writing programs to local students.
+Time Travel Mart: With one location in Echo Park and another in Mar Vista, this "convenience store for time travelers" is known for its vast selection of quirky knick-knacks, with each purchase benefiting the 826LA, a non-profit organization that provides creative-writing programs to local students.
 If you fancy yourself a time-traveler, go get yourself some supplies like a jar of Industrial Revolution pollution, mad scientist goggles, and hindsight glasses.

 Barnsdall Art Park: If you aren't able to get a close-up of one of the private homes (or if you can't brave the crowds over at Griffith Observatory), watch the sunset at Barnsdall Art Park.
 There are incredible views and there's room to spread out and read on the lawn.

-Malibu Creek: Hike along this lovely little stream where you'll hear bluebirds singing and the trickle of waterfalls.
+Malibu Creek State Park: Hike along this lovely little stream where you'll hear bluebirds singing and the trickle of waterfalls.
 I also hear there are some secret hot springs, though I was never able to actually find it.